Fabrizio Poggi

 He has performed in the US and Europe with the Blind Boys of Alabama, Garth Hudson of the Band, Steve Cropper, Charlie Musselwhite, Ronnie Earl, John P. Hammond, Marcia Ball, Guy Davis, Eric Bibb, Flaco Jimenez, Little Feat and many others.

 Biography

 Fabrizio Poggi's first recordings in the United States date back to 1997 in Texas with "Nuther World".

-He was among the first Italian artists to do a long tour in the States.
+He was among the first Italian artists to do a long tour in the United States.
 Between 1998 and 2002 he toured in Texas and Louisiana.
 Among the areas that hosted his performances were The House of Blues in New Orleans; Threadgill's; Antone's; Doctor Rockit's in Corpus Christi; Gruene Hall Gruene Hall; and Luckenbach.

 In 2006, he performed at the Center for Southern Folklore, Memphis.
 On that occasion he played at Ground Zero- the Red's Lounge Clarksdale, the Walnut Street Blues Bar Greenville as well as Greenwood at the Blue Parrot.
-In the same year, he participated at the CBS television show "Live at 9" from Memphis, and hosted the legendary radio program "King Biscuit Time".
+In the same year, he participated on the CBS television show "Live at 9" from Memphis, and hosted the legendary radio program "King Biscuit Time".